 The Kafala, sponsorship system is a set of policies and laws that tie the migrant worker's status to the sponsor.
 Migrant Domestic Workers (MDWs) are governed by this system and excluded from labor laws in the Middle East and Gulf countries.
 They are denied basic labor protections enjoyed by other workers that include minimum wage, compensation for unfair dismissal, and social security.
-As domestic work is a sector dominated by women workers, especially women of color, the economic and gender injustices in the sector are intertwined.
-The Kafala system is oftentimes brushed off as a cultural phenomenon where the societal norms stand in the way of progress.
+As domestic work is a sector dominated by women workers, especially women of color, the economic and gender injustices in the societal norms stand in the way of progress.
 It is also frequently discussed from a human rights and labor rights perspective.
 However, the economy it creates and thrives under is seldom discussed.